aschuhardt/fulgens-console/README.md

 # Build Instructions

 ## Windows
+- Download the SDL2 and SDL_ttf libraries and headers and install them someplace meaningful.
+### MinGW64
 - Install MinGW64.
-- Download the SDL2 and SDL_ttf libraries and headers and install them in the appropriate locations in your MinGW directory.
 - Set your `MINGW_DIR` environment variable to the root of your MinGW64 installation (example: C:\MinGW64).
 - Build the example application by running `build-example.ps1`.
+### Visual Studio (MSVC)
+- Use the provided solution and project files to build `FulgensConsole.Native`.

 ## Linux
 - Install the GNU C++ Compiler or whatever compiler you like (modify the makefile accordingly).